vietdien2005/rat-fix/readme.md

 - I hate macOS, but I can't switch to another one because of work reasons.
 It is very difficult to customize mouse or keyboard shortcuts comfortably on MacOS, except by using some third-party software.
 However, using those software often installs many unnecessary features and carries significant security risks.
 - So, the idea is to create a simple script that has only the specific functionality I need (hopefully, you too ^^! )
 - It has been an interesting experience because I didn't know much about the MacOS operating system, Objective C language, or device functions.
 Previously, I used the `mac-mouse-fix` software, but it had quite a few bugs and was no longer free.
 Therefore, I decided to learn and read the code from the `mac-mouse-fix` repo, and I gained a lot of knowledge from it.
-- If you want an easy life, just spend $10 to buy mac-mouse-fix.
+- If you want an easy life, just spend $10 to buy `mac-mouse-fix`.
 But if you're up for a challenging adventure, keep reading below and fine-tune my script to fit your needs.

 ## Features